gretkierewicz/dissertation/README.md

 - Reshaping MySQL scheme - deleting 'Lesson Type' - will do it with choices
 - Created Orders model, serializer and view (View for list, post and request one record for now)
+- Some fun with nested serializers - for now only for read_only fields

 To be done: